cmc-aau/hpc-docs/docs/slurm/request.md

 ???
 "Jobs that span multiple compute nodes"
       If needed the BioCloud is properly set up with the `OpenMPI` and `PMIx` message interfaces for distributed work across multiple compute nodes, but it requires you to [tailor your scripts and commands](https://curc.readthedocs.io/en/latest/programming/parallel-programming-fundamentals.html) specifically for distributed work and is a topic for another time.
 You can run "brute-force parallel" jobs, however, using for example [GNU parallel](https://curc.readthedocs.io/en/latest/software/GNUParallel.html) and distribute them across nodes, but this is only for experienced users and they must figure that out for themselves for now.

-If you need to use one or more GPUs you need to specify `--partition=biocloud-gpu` and set `--gres=gpu:x`, where `x` refers to the number of GPUs you need.
-Please don't do CPU work on the `biocloud-gpu` partition unless you also need a GPU.
+If you need to use one or more GPUs you need to specify `--partition=gpu` and set `--gres=gpu:x`, where `x` refers to the number of GPUs you need.
+Please don't do CPU work on the `gpu` partition unless you also need a GPU.

 ## How many ressources should I request for my job(s)?
 Exactly how many ressources your job(s) need(s) is something you have to experiment with and learn over time based on past experience.
 It's important to do a bit of experimentation before submitting large jobs to obtain a qualified guess since the utilization of all the allocated ressources across the cluster is ultimately based on people's own assessments alone.
 Below are some tips regarding CPU and memory.